-The estimation of a livestock threshold assumed that an agro-pastoralist household in Karamoja derives food from three main sources: the direct consumption of livestock products, especially milk; the sale of livestock in exchange for cereals; and the direct consumption of own-produced cereals.
+The estimation of the livestock threshold assumed that an agro-pastoralist household in Karamoja derives food from three main sources: the direct consumption of livestock products, especially milk; the sale of livestock in exchange for cereals; and the direct consumption of own-produced cereals.
 Therefore, a household's capacity to meet its basic food needs depends mainly on: the size, composition, and productivity of the herd; the area of land available for crop production and crop yields; and market prices of livestock and cereals.
-Using these assumptions, a simple householdlevel model can be developed to calculate the minimum number and type of livestock that are needed for the household to be food secure.
-A detailed list of the variables used in the model is provided in Annex 1, and some of the main variables and assumptions are outlined below.
+Using these assumptions, a simple household-level model can be developed to calculate the minimum number and type of livestock that are needed for the household to be food secure.
+Some of the main variables and assumptions are outlined in below.
 Household characteristics and food needs

-- The model used a household of six people, comprising two adults and four children.18 - Food energy needs per person were assumed to be 2,100 kcal/day.
+- The model used a household of six people, comprising 2 adults and 4 children.
+1 - Food energy needs per person were assumed to be 2,100 kcal/day.